All Destinations

 Indonesia is enormous — stretching across thousands of islands and multiple time zones — so domestic flights are often essential for longer itineraries.
 Ferry journeys between nearby islands can be spectacular, but travel times are frequently longer than expected.
 Building in slower days between major moves makes the experience far more enjoyable.

-The Best Time To Visit Indonesia
+When are the Best Time To Visit Indonesia?

 May – September